 Robin Hood of the Sea

-Little is known of Black Sam Bellamy’s early life, though he is presumed to have been born in the west of England.
+We know little of Black Sam Bellamy’s early life, though he is presumed to have been born in Devon in the west of England.
 The woman who was probably his mother died in childbirth and was buried Feb.
 23, 1689.
 His parents were likely tenant farmers, hovering on the edge of starvation like half of England.

 The two men turned to piracy under Benjamin Hornigold, but the crew mutinied and elected Bellamy as their captain.